DigitalCommons/mykomap/README.md

 The package needs to invoke it like this(typically as an npm build script target):

-    sea-site-build -c config -m node_modules/sea-map  -d build src/*
+    sea-site-build -c config -s src -m node_modules/sea-map  -d build www/*

 Where:

  - `config` is the path to the configuration directory mentioned above
+ - `src` is an optional path to a custom entry point (index.ts or index.js) and related source code
  - `node_modules/sea-map` is the path to the `sea-map` package directory
  - `build` is the directory in which to build the site
- - `src/*` expands to a list of directories to include in the build
+ - `www/*` expands to a list of directories to include in the build

 `build` will be populated with two directories: